CONTACT SAM CRUISE

 In the game Sam has to solve a case.
 By following clues and riddles along the way in true detective fashion he has to try and piece together the facts and solve the mystery.
 However, snipers and inevitable gangland heavies are out in force to get him.
 Unconcerned passers-by go about their day to day business as bullets whizz around from the hidden guns.

 There are various ways in which Sam can fail in his mission such as running out of money or getting chucked off a very tall building by the Mafia.
-The Mafia may be fairly easy to avoid, but everything in this game coasts money, even walking around.
+The Mafia may be fairly easy to avoid, but everything in this game costs money, even walking around.
 The money acts as your energy level.
 Sam starts the game with 50 dollars in his pocket but funds can be topped up by somersaulting onto stray dollar bills which occasionally float along the sidewalks.

 If Sam gets shot by a sniper, then Sam has to use a first aid kit.
 Eight of these are supplied at the beginning of the game and once they're gone then Sam will have to go to the hospital and the case will be over.
 He never actually gets fatally wounded enough to die, even when he goes flying off the top of a building on the end of a Mafiosa boot!